 C. Cooperative Agreement.
 A Cooperative Agreement is prescribed in the Fish and Wildlife Coordination Act as the method of transfer of administration on lands acquired or withdrawn for Federal water resource projects.
 Refuge use by the Service is subject to the primary project purposes of the Corps of Engineers, Bureau of Reclamation, etc. The Service exercises secondary control and such lands do not qualify for revenue sharing.
 Illustration 5 is a sample Cooperative Agreement.

-secondary control and the land would not qualify for revenue sharing.
-See
+Service would have secondary control and the land would not qualify for revenue

 Illustration 6 for a sample lease.